Self-Guided Tour Sign #2 – Food For Upper Soda Springs

 Until the arrival of the railroad here in the late 1880’s, much of the food for the guests of the Upper Soda Springs Resort had to be grown here on the premises.
 Fruit trees, vegetable gardens, and berry gardens of many kinds were planted here.
 For example, the blackberry bushes you see behind you are direct descendants from those original Resort gardens, and the plum trees to your left are also descendants of the original orchard.
 The older trees in front of you are original trees planted to provide food for Resort guests.
 Food that couldn’t be grown here, such as coffee, flour, and sugar, arrived on stagecoaches or “mule trains”—large groups of mules carrying food and commercial goods.

-For more information, continue reading below.
+For more detailed information, continue reading below.

 Later on this Self-Guided Tour, you will be passing by where the Resort kept cattle, chickens, and other farm animals.
 The cattle provided milk, cream, cheese, and butter for the guests, and the chickens provided eggs and meat.
 In addition, fresh venison and quail came from the surrounding mountains, and fresh salmon and trout came from the river.